-In handling reported product defects, a formal investigation is launched and representatives from the Company immediately reach out to the complainant.
+As for, handling reported product defects, a formal investigation is immediately launched and representatives from the Company quickly reach out to the complainant.
 The submitted or collected samples are subjected to various physico-chemical and sensory analysis.
 Furthermore, comprehensive product traceability, root-cause analysis and simulations are likewise carried out to definitively determine the validity of the claimed defect.
 Trade checks and product recalls are done as necessary based on the results of evaluation.